cubicdaiya/slackboard/SPEC.md

 |payload.attachments|object|attachments             |-       |see https://api.slack.com/docs/attachments |
 |sync               |bool  |synchronous notification|-       |default: false                             |

-The following JSON is a response-body example from Slackboard.
+The JSON below is a response-body example from Slackboard.
 In this case, a status is 200(OK).

 ```json
 {